WRF-Chem-Polar/WRF-Chem-Polar/polar-options.md

   - 1: Sea-spray emissions from leads use the seas_opt source function weighted by the leads fraction, also applying a correction factor to reduce the emissions to account for the reduced wind fetch over leads (Lapere et al., 2024).
 Requires lead fraction input in the wrflowinp files in variable LEADFRAC
 - dms_opt (0, 1, previoulsy dmsemis_opt): This option controls the treatment of dimethyl sulfide (DMS) emissions from the surface ocean in the model.
 This replaces the old option dmsemis_opt (deprecated but can still be used if needed).
   - 0 (default): No DMS emissions from the ocean surface.
   - 1 (recommended): DMS emissions from the surface ocean are activated for the open ocean grid cell fraction, using the Nightingale et al. (2000) air–sea flux parameterization.
 In sea ice, emissions are scaled by the open ocean fraction to the power of 0.4 (Loose et al., 2009).
 Requires oceanic DMS concentration input in the wrflowinp files in variable DMS_OCEAN.
-DMS_OCEAN can be taken from the climatologies of [Lana 2011](https://doi.org/10.1029/2010GB003850), [Hulswar 2021](https://doi.org/10.5194/essd-14-2963-2022) or [CSIB model](https://doi.org/10.5194/gmd-12-1965-2019).
+DMS_OCEAN can be taken from the climatologies of [Lana 2011](https://doi.org/10.1029/2010GB003850), [Hulswar 2021](https://doi.org/10.5194/essd-14-2963-2022) or the CSIB model [(Hayashida et al., 2019)](https://doi.org/10.5194/gmd-12-1965-2019).
 - blowing_snow_opt (0, 1)
 - biomass_burn_opt (6, 7)

 New values for native WRF options: